dustinrapp/Capstone_Springboard_Intermediate_Python/MS_CS_report/MS_CS_report.md

  - Missing values (e.g. 9999 values) were translated to NaN values.
  -  Missing data for all variables was linearly interpolated for time periods where 3 hours or less of data was missing.

 The data was plotted to see if there were any extreme values warranting removal.
 It was noted that some of the KCCU data (especially temperature) did not demonstrate as much of a diurnal variation as the KXLV station.
 These data are considered suspicious but were not removed from the dataset.
-A more robust quality control of this dataset is outside the scope of this prelimiaryn study, but should be considered for future studies.
+A more robust quality control of this dataset is outside the scope of this preliminary study, but should be considered for future studies.

 A small amount of anomalous data was observed in the SNOTEL snow depth data and was removed.
 These physically unrealistic readings (e.g. spikes in some of the snow depth data or snowdepth reports which occur when temperatures did not support snowfall) were removed as well as extreme negative values.